-Location What to look for Inspection/Date Status Problem/Action

-Roofs Shingles are weather tight and free

-of loose, missing or deteriorated

-materials.

-Gutters and downspouts are secure

-and free of obstructions or missing

-materials and installed to direct water

-away from the structure.

-Chimneys are straight, structurally

-sound, and properly flashed.

-Chimneys are free of loose, missing,

-spalled or cracked masonry.

-Chimney caps are present and

-secured.
+ocation What to look for Inspection/Date Status coofs Shingles are weather tight and free of loose, missing or deteriorated materials.
+Image: Coord of loose, missing materials and installed to direct water away from the structure.
+Image: Coord of loose, missing materials, ma and free of obstructions or missing materials and installed to direct water away from the structure. sound, and properly flashed.
+Chimneys are free of loose, missing, spalled or cracked masonry.
+Chimney caps are present and secured.